What is the role of the psychologist in the assessment and treatment of children with special needs? by Angela Weeks, SPELD SA Clinical Director

 Intellecual Assessment involves testing in the following areas:

 Information Processing Skills

 There are now nine major psychological batteries suitable for use with school-age children, the best known in Australia being the WISC-IV, the DAS, the BAS – II and the Stanford-Binet V.

-An educational psychologist will also assess the child’s achievements in reading, spelling, written work and mathematics to see whether their skills are at the level expected based on their intellectual abilities.
+A psychologist will also assess the child’s achievements in reading, spelling, written work and mathematics to see whether their skills are at the level expected based on their intellectual abilities.

 • reading (accuracy, fluency and comprehension

 • writing skills (handwriting and composition)